kaiserjd/kaiserjd.github.io/_posts/2023-12-27-SQL_INJECT.md

 The technology stack behind this website is pretty much what you\'d expect, with the frontend being handled by vanilla JS, HTML, and CSS, and the backend being a mixture of Node, Express, and EJS.
 And, as this was originally a project meant to improve my SQL skills, it also uses a mySQL server for the login credentials.

-While I can all but guarantee that nearly every part of this website could be built better, (and why this project should probably serve as my certificate of disqualification from ever working in web dev), it does its primary job very well: to serve a single SQL query.
+While I can all but guarantee that nearly every part of this 'website' could be built better, it does its primary job very well: to serve a single SQL query.

 # SQL Shenanigans

 Seeing as the whole point of SQL injection attacks is to manipulate a poorly constructed SQL query, I\'d like to show you the one I came up with.
-First, however, I think it would be a good idea to show what a well constructed query looks like in comparison.
+First, however, I think it would be a good idea to show what a less vulnerable query looks like in comparison.

 ```javascript
 "SELECT * FROM users WHERE username = ?
 AND pword = ?",